 THE BEST TRAVEL ADVICE IN THE WORLD

-Travel to wonderland.
-Just use the rabbit hole and go where the magic is: visit Disneyland or the Harry Potter Studios, follow the GoT locations, spend a week in a 300+ yo home, camp in the desert and bathe in the Milky Way at night.
+ONE: Travel to wonderland.
+Just use the rabbit hole and go where the magic is: visit Disneyland or the Harry Potter Studios, fly a kite on the beach, spend a week in an old mill or farmhouse, camp in the desert and bathe in the Milky Way at night.
 Travel back to yourself, recapture the world as it was before you grew up.
-Return to your happyplace.
+TWO: Return to your happy place.
 You must have one.
 It’s either a cabin, or a lake, or a beach, or a city, a precise time of the year, a table with a view, or a person.
-Return as many times as you can, or move there.
-Travel with your best friend.
-Friendship…
+Return as many times as you can, or move there.…